I'VE SHOT HUNDRED'S OF WEDDINGS. I KNOW WHAT WORKS AND WHAT DOESN'T WORK. USE MY EXPERIENCE FOR YOUR BENEFIT.

 First we need to check if I am still available on your wedding date.
 You can contact me via the contact form or email me at email@example.com.
 If I’m available on your date, we can arrange a chat.
 This is where you can tell me about your plans for your day and also I can explain how I work.
-After that, if you wish to proceed and book me as your wedding photographer, I require a completed booking form which I forward to you and a €400 booking deposit (non-refundable) to secure your date.
-Once I have those, it’s officially in the calendar and I'll then confirm this to you in writing.
+After that, if you wish to proceed and book me as your wedding photographer, I require a completed booking form which I forward to you and a €400 non-refundable booking deposit to secure your date.
+Once I have those, it’s officially in the calendar which I'll then confirm to you in writing.

 When is our balance due?